 Epidemiology of Impetigo

 Impetigo is the most common skin infection that is encountered by the family physician.
 Approximately, more than 11 million skin infections are caused by staphylococcus aureus infection alone per year in the United States.
 The most commonly affected age group is children aged two to five years.
-The most common cause of impetigo is secondary bacterial infection of a mosquito bite.
+The most common cause of impetigo is a secondary bacterial infection of a mosquito bite.

 On the other hand, SSSS is more common in neonates and young children.
-Adults can develop SSSS as well but these adults are usually critically ill and can have other comorbidities such as renal failure and immunosuppression.
-The mortality of localized SSSS is estimated to be 1% while the mortality of SSSS associated with sepsis can go as high as 60%.
+Adults can develop SSSS as well, but these adults are usually critically ill and can have other comorbidities such as renal failure and immunosuppression.
+The mortality of localized SSSS is estimated to be 1%, while the mortality of SSSS associated with sepsis can go as high as 60%.

 Pathophysiology of Impetigo

-Certain bacteria such as staphylococcus pyogenes, and staphylococcus aureus can colonize the nasal cavity and the axilla or perineal areas.
-These bacteria are considered as possible pathogens because once the skin breaks, i.e. by an insect bite, they can spread and cause infection.
+Certain bacteria such as staphylococcus pyogenes and staphylococcus aureus can colonize the nasal cavity and the axilla or perineal areas.
+These bacteria are considered as possible pathogens because, once the skin breaks, i.e. by an insect bite, they can spread and cause infection.